 The health of our employees is their most precious resource, and protecting it is therefore our ultimate obligation.
 This not only applies to the working environment of our employees, but also to their private lives.
-Our long-term goal is "zero accidents".
+Our long-term goal is 'zero accidents'.
 We therefore work constantly to further improve occupational safety.
+In 2020, for example, we set up a training centre and focused on topics relating to the rescue of people, container inspection, fire and explosion protection.

-With 7 (2019) and 10 (2018) recorded occupational accidents (5.4 per thousand full time employees in 2019), Biotest is once again well below the average of companies covered by BG RCI, which is still more than 18 accidents per thousand full-time employees.
+With 11 (2020) and 7 (2019) recorded occupational accidents (7.9 per thousand full time employees in 2020), Biotest is once again well below the average of companies covered by BG RCI, which is still more than 19 accidents per thousand full-time employees.